dabamos/openadms-server/README.md

 http {
     # PostgreSQL connection details.
 Change "localhost" to the IP address of
-    # your database instance, if it is not running on the same host.
+    # your database instance, if it is not running on the same host, and enter
+    # user name and passwort.
     #
     # dbname:   PostgreSQL database name.
     # user:     PostgreSQL user name.